It’s easy to confuse trends … with fads.

 As mobile commerce continues to grow, businesses need to provide an integrated and seamless experience across all consumer touchpoints that makes multi-channel selling as natural as possible.

-The commitment to mobile and multi-channel applies especially on one front …
+Going mobile and multi-channel applies especially on the next trend …

 A few years ago, ecommerce orders from social media grew a staggering 202%.
 Social conversions have only continued to skyrocket since then as people spend more of their browsing time on mobile devices.